Oluwasetemi/school_of_engineering_v4/slides.md

 ---

 # Focusing

 <div></div>

-To improve user-accessibility in our code we have to put focus into consideration by ensuring that user knows which element has focus and this can be achieved by including <kbd>:focus</kbd>, <kbd>:focus-visible</kbd> or <kbd>:focus-within</kbd> styles on the element.
+To improve user-accessibility in our code we have to put focus into consideration by ensuring that user knows which element has focus and this can be achieved by including `:focus`, `:focus-visible` or `:focus-within` styles on the element.

 Interactive elements, including form controls, links, and buttons, are by default focusable and tabbable.
 Tabbable elements are part of the document's sequential focus navigation order.
 Other elements are `inert`, meaning they are not interactive.
 With HTML attributes, it is possible to make interactive elements `inert` and to make `inert` elements interactive.

-# Focus
+## Focus
-<div></div>

 By default, the navigation focus order in a webpage follows the visual and source code order.
 Although HTML attributes and CSS properties can change this order, doing so can negatively impact user experience.
 Modifying the tabbing order or visual rendering order can lead to confusion and a poor user experience.
 Therefore, it's recommended not to alter the perceived and actual tabbing order with CSS and HTML, as demonstrated by examples showing the negative effects of such changes.